cobaltspeech/sdk-cubic/docs-src/content/_index.md

 exports Cubic's functionality over the gRPC protocol.
 The https://github.com/cobaltspeech/sdk-cubic repository contains the SDK that you can use in your application to communicate with the Cubic server.
-This SDK is currently available for the Go language; and we would be happy to talk to you if you need support for other languages.
+This SDK is currently available for the Go and Python languages; and we would be happy to talk to you if you need support for other languages.
 Most of the core SDK is generated automatically using the gRPC tools, and Cobalt provides a top level package for more convenient API calls.